Hi-Folks/fusion/README.md

 ## Installation

-You can install the package via composer:
+You can install the package via the `composer` tool:

 ```shell
 composer require hi-folks/fusion